Asset Pricing in Pre-trained Transformer: Models

-\subsubsection{Overview of Transformer}
+\subsection{Overview of Transformer}

-The underlying structure of the Transformer is the autoencoder NN structure which was first proposed by \citet{Rumelhart1986LearningErrors}.
+The underlying structure of the Transformer is the autoencoder neural network structure, which was first proposed by \citet{Rumelhart1986LearningErrors}.
 Figure~\ref{fig:sd_trans_411_ch3} shows the earliest version of the Transformer from \citet{Vaswani2017AttentionNeed}.
 The left-side panel with ‘input’ are the encoder blocks, and the right-side panel with ‘output’ are the decoder blocks.
-This is a complex autoencoder structure developed from a simple autoencoder frame which is extended further in Section~\ref{subsubsec：Autoencoder4.1.3}. $N^*$ is denoted as the number of encoder or decoder blocks.
-To simplify the explanation and coordinate the case of this research, the $N$ is equal to $1$ in this section.
+This is a complex autoencoder structure developed from a simple autoencoder framework. $N^*$ is denoted as the number of encoder or decoder blocks.
+To simplify the structure and fit it to the context of asset pricing, the $N$ is configured to $1$.
 For the encoder block, the standard Transformer has one multi-head attention layer assembled with a one-hidden-layer feedforward (FFN) MLP autoencoder structure.
-Inputs, after embedding and positional encoding process, turn to sequences with identical dimensions of output embedding results and are fed into the encoder block as the features.
-These features have two forms of utilization, one goes into the add and layer normalization (Add \& Norm) process through a bypass, while another form goes into the multi-head attention layer then arrives at the Add \& Norm process and is jointly calculated with the previous form.
-This is explained further in Section~\ref{subsubsec:Add and layer normalization416}.
-Likewise, the summation of the attention layer output and the features work either through the bypass and go into the next Add \& Norm process or is fed into the FFN structure after layer normalization.
-The output from the second Add \& Norm goes through the cross-sectional attention layer, the multi-head attention layer links the encoder and decoder block, which is also known as the latent layer or latent space of an autoencoder.\\
+Inputs, after embedding and positional encoding processes, turn into sequences with identical dimensions of output embedding results and are fed into the encoder block as the features.
+These features have two forms of utilization, one goes into the add and layer normalization (Add \& Norm) process through a bypass, while another form goes into the multi-head attention layer, then arrives at the Add \& Norm process and is jointly calculated with the previous form.
+Likewise, the sum of the attention layer output and the features is either passed through the bypass and fed into the next Add \& Norm process, or fed into the FFN structure after layer normalization.
+The output from the second Add \& Norm passes through the cross-sectional attention layer, the multi-head attention layer links the encoder and decoder block, which is also known as the latent layer or latent space of an autoencoder.\\